Non-Semisimple Extended Topological Quantum Field Theories: Main definition

-We point out that, although this definition may seem to differ from Definition 4.6 of \cite{CGP14}, this is just a matter of notation.
-Indeed, even though we are considering a potentially larger periodicity group $\PGr$, Kirby colors are still defined using only the action of the subgroup $\PGr_+$.

 If $T$ is a $G$-homogeneous $\calC$-colored ribbon graph, and if $K \subset D^2 \times I$ is a framed knot disjoint from $T$, the operation of labeling $K$ with $\Omega_g$ for some generic index $g \in G \smallsetminus X$ produces a formal linear combination of $G$-homogeneous $\calC$-colored ribbon graphs which we still interpret as a $G$-homogeneous $\calC$-colored ribbon graph, whose image under the Rehetikhin-Turaev functor $F_{\calC}$ is obtained by expanding linearly.
-Remark that here, as well as everywhere else in this paper, we tacitly assume all knots and links to be equipped with a fixed orientation.
-Then for a pre-modular $G$-category $\calC$ relative to $(\PGr,X)$ there exist constants $\Delta_-,\Delta_+ \in \Bbbk$, called the \textit{negative} and the \textit{positive stabilization coefficient} respectively, realizing the skein equivalences of Figure \ref{F:stabilization_coefficients}.
-Observe that $\Delta_-$ and $\Delta_+$ do not depend neither on $V \in \calC_g$, nor on $g \in G \smallsetminus X$, as proved in Lemma 5.10 of \cite{CGP14}.
-We call \textit{negative} and \textit{positive stabilization along a $V$-colored edge} the operations that replace the right-hand sides with the left-hand sides of the first and of the second skein equivalence respectively.
+Remark that here, as well as everywhere else in this memoir, we tacitly assume all knots and links to be equipped with a fixed orientation.

+Let us pause for a moment to make an important remark.
+Because of our definition of free realization, which does not require categorical dimensions of objects in the image to be equal to $1$, what we call a Kirby color is not a Kirby color in the sense Definition 4.6 of \cite{CGP14}.
+Indeed, if we wanted to follow the original notion, we would need to consider representatives for orbits of isomorphism classes of simple objects of $\calC_g$ under the action of $\PGr_+ := \left\{ k \in \PGr \mid \dim_{\calC}(\sigma(k)) = 1 \right\}$, which is a subgroup of index at most $2$ in $\PGr$.
+In other words, we would need to consider, for every $g \in G \smallsetminus X$, the linear combination